iossefy/kaslaanka/README.md

 ## new features

-* remove the bloat (utterances comments, progressivly, highlight.js)
+- remove the bloat (utterances comments, progressivly, highlight.js)
-* scriptless by default.
+- scriptless by default.
-* removed bootstrap.
+- removed bootstrap.
-* changed how the index, single pages and blog posts look.
+- changed how the index, single pages and blog posts look.
-* blog list on the home page is limited, if the users want to see more they go to /blog/
+- blog list on the home page is limited, if the users want to see more they go to /blog/
-* listing projects on the home page.
+- listing projects on the home page.
-* brief about me on the home page.
+- brief about me on the home page.
-* support unlisted articles.
+- support unlisted articles.
-* better favicons.
+- better favicons.
-* better tags
+- better tags
-* add multiple languages support
+- add multiple languages support
-* **HUGE** first letter paragraph (if you want)
+- **HUGE** first letter paragraph (if you want)
+- Brief description under blog post title

 ### custom.css